dddrrreee/cs140e-20win/labs/README.md

      we follow here applies well to other network protocols which have multi-step protocols and many potential failure modes, difficult to test in practice.)

-  - [6-virtualization](6-virtualization/): this lab will show how to virtualize hardware.
-We will use simple tricks to transparently flip how your pi code is compiled so you can run it on Unix, only shipping the GPIO reads and writes to a small stub on the pi.
-As a result, you have full Unix debugging for pi code (address space protection, valgrind, etc) while getting complete fidelity in how the pi will behave (since we ship the reads and writes to it directly).

 ### Part 2: Threads and Interrupts, with Tricks: